Polistirol/sQuare/socialDex/README.md

 When the prices update, winning bets will double the Credits of the bid, while loosing corresponds to the lost of the bid amount

 ## Data explorer
-The section called "JSON" serves a JSON representation of some contents of the website\
+The section called "Explorer" , in the navbar, serves a JSON representation of some contents of the website\
 All the users can view the content posted within the last hour, while admins can acces all the existing posts, as well as all the Users Info